-Karl is CIO and a member of the executive committee.
-He joined Coronation in 2000 as an equity analyst, was made head of research in 2005 and appointed CIO in May 2008.
-Karl co-manages the Coronation Houseview Portfolios as well as the Coronation Equity and Balanced Plus funds.
+Karl is chief investment officer (CIO) and manager of Coronation’s Houseview strategies.
+He joined Coronation in 2000 as an equity analyst, was made head of research in 2005 and became CIO in 2008.
+Karl has 19 years’ investment experience.

 A fully managed investment solution diversified across the various asset classes and sectors.
 Its asset allocation is compliant with Regulation 28 of the Pension Funds Act.